Startup Partners with South Korean Dairy Giant to Launch Vegan Casein Products Ahead of $12M in Seed Funding

 While based in New York, Pureture also has its roots in South Korea.
 It was founded in 2022 as Armored Fresh Technologies by Rudy Yoo, who rebranded the business in May last year to separate it from his other company, Seoul-based alt-dairy maker Armored Fresh (which is expanding its presence in the US).

-A portmanteau of ‘pure’ and ‘future’, Pureture espouses a six-step traditional liquid fermentation process to make its animal-free whey, which eschews the need for novel foods regulatory approval.
+A portmanteau of ‘pure’ and ‘future’, Pureture espouses a six-step traditional liquid fermentation process to make its animal-free casein, which eschews the need for novel foods regulatory approval.
 It begins by cultivating a yeast strain and enriching it.
 Then, it separates the protein and tests the emulsification functionality, before sterlising and drying the casein.
 The company can produce 200 tons of the protein per month, or 2,400 tons annually.

 Apart from functionality – it offers a protein digestibility-corrected amino acid score of one, matching the digestibility of conventional milk – a major advantage of this plant-based casein is the cost.
 Because the entire process of yeast fermentation, protein recovery and emulsification is carried out continuously, Pureture’s protein can be supplied at a price 30-40% lower than bovine dairy production.